bolnel/nelsite1/content/articles/top-cybersecurity-providers-recertification-cost.md

 **Experience**.
 All but the Foundational-level certifications require 2-5 years of confirmed work experience.

 **Maintenance fees**.
 The obligatory membership fee varies from $45 to $125 per year, depending on the certification level.
-Plus earning the Professional Development units, which ICCP estimates [would cost around $500-$600/year](https://www.iccp.org/fees-cost--membership-fees.html).
-At this point, they note that such costs are the reason the majority of ICCP members belong to mid-to-large corporations that fund their employees' certification and ongoing professional development.
+You'll also [need to submit Professional Development (PD) Education credits](https://www.iccp.org/submitting-pd-education-credits) - you can earn them by taking courses, volunteering, retaking the exams, and in various other ways.

 {{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-img2.jpg" alt="What are the total costs of maintaining your cybersecurity credential?" caption="photo by \@angieprz21 on Unsplash">}}